sreesanthv/vaccine-alerts/README.md

         - Kozhikode - 305
     - COWIN_FIRST_DOSE_ONLY (false): Only get alert for first dose
     - COWIN_SECOND_DOSE_ONLY (false): Only get alert for second dose
+    - TELEGRAM_BOT_TOKEN - Token of bot with write message permission to chat.
+    - TELEGRAM_CHAT_ID - Chat ID of channel